lylhw13/vs_Hugo/content/post/QT/qt_error.md

 >For 5.12.0, replace the plugins.qmltypes file in QTDIR/qml/QtCharts with attached file.

 In my case, I use Destop Qt 5.12.0 MSVC2017 64bit, so I replace plugins.qmltypes in D:\Qt\Qt5.12.0\5.12.0\msvc2017_64\qml\QtCharts with attached file.

+On mac, I use Desktop Qt 5.12.0 clang 64bit, so I replace plugins.qmltypes in ~/Qt/Qt5.12.0/5.12.0/clang_64/qml/QtCharts with attached file.